Battle of Valutino: Prelude

 Napoleon's hopes of trapping General Barclay's army were dashed when he discovered that the Russian force awaiting the French was a rearguard under General Tuchkov.
 Barclay's main force of three infantry and one cavalry corps was strung out near Smolensk, trying to get away from the French after the Battle of Smolensk.
 The rearguard then turned around to fight the French on the Stragan river.

 Battle

 After a heavy bombardment, Ney launched an assault against the Russians, crossing the Stragan but failing to capture the crest.
 Murat's cavalry attacks were bogged down in marshy ground and accomplished nothing.
 General Junot's force was close to the battlefield and was urged to attack the Russians by Murat.
 Junot did not engage, and the opportunity for a decisive victory passed.

+When Napoleon heard of Junot's failure to attack, they had been friends since their early twenties, he is said to have shouted in frustration "[Junot] will now never earn his Marshal's Baton!"

 A few hours later, Ney launched the last French attack.
 General Gudin led the assault and was hit by a cannonball, which removed one leg.
 He died three days later from infection.
-The French managed to capture the crest after hard fighting.
+Gudin's attack was repulsed also thanks to reinforcements in the form of 3th and 4th Corps sent by General Yermolov (the chief of staff) to General Tuchkov.
+The French still managed to capture the crest after hard fighting.
 By that point the majority of Barclay's army had escaped and was heading towards Lubino.